 Cold notes are hard to decipher.
 Type them up the same day if possible.

 Bonus tip from Sharon in a previous DWT post.

 Here are some web sources that go into the subject in more detail:

-1 Response to “10 Tips for Taking Notes”
+1 thought on “10 Tips for Taking Notes”

 In addition to getting the wording correct on motions – get the names of who proposed and who seconded if appropriate.
 And do get the results of any votes or other ruling.